TOLDOTECHNIK/TTBOUNCE/README.md

 - 2014-02-25 added click/doubleclick/press and getHoldTime()
 - 2018-07-26 added attachReTick() for continous button press (usable for counting up and down)
 - 2018-10-19 added attachRelease() for notification when button is released (Thanks to DaveDischord)
+- 2020-01-02 Can now be used without hardware pin.
+Write the "virtual" pin state by calling the update(pinState) method and let the library do the rest.
+This comes handy if you're using sensors (e.g. 3D magnet sensors like the TLE493D)

 ## Installation
 Download the ZIP file and extract it's content.
 Put the TTBOUNCE folder in "ARDUINOAPP/hardware/libraries/".